Dinosaur Jr.: Musical style and influences

-Dinosaur Jr. has been categorized as alternative rock indie rock, noise rock, hardcore punk (early albums) and grunge (early 1990s).
+Dinosaur Jr. has been categorized as alternative rock indie rock, slacker rock, noise rock, hardcore punk (early albums) and grunge (early 1990s).

 The band's musical style differed from its underground contemporaries in several ways, which included the influence of classic rock on the band's music, their use of feedback, extreme volume as well as loud-quiet dynamic, combined with Mascis's droning vocals.
 Music critic Byron Coley described the sound as an "orgone cloud of noise-terror."

 Gerald Cosloy, head of Homestead Records, summarized the band's music: "It was its own bizarre hybrid. ...
 It wasn't exactly pop, it wasn't exactly punk rock—it was completely its own thing".

 Lou Barlow has described the Phoenix, Arizona band Meat Puppets as "the singularly most influential band on both Dinosaur Jr. and Sebadoh."
 The band has also highlighted the influence of Neil Young, Black Sabbath, the Birthday Party, Scratch Acid, Sonic Youth, Green on Red, the Dream Syndicate, and Throbbing Gristle.

 The band's sound has been described as "combining an insouciant cool with explosions of pure guitar noise."
 Mascis listened to classic rock artists such as the Rolling Stones and the Beach Boys, elements of which were incorporated into Dinosaur Jr.'s sound.
 In addition, Mascis was also a fan of many punk and hardcore bands such as the Birthday Party, and has frequently noted Nick Cave as an influence.
 Dinosaur Jr. combined elements of hardcore punk and noise rock into their songs, which often featured a large amount of feedback, distortion and extreme volume.
 When the master tape of You're Living All Over Me arrived at SST, the label's production manager noticed the level on the tape was so high it was distorting; however, Mascis confirmed it was the way he wanted the album to sound.

 Similar to Mascis's guitar work, Barlow's bass lines with their alternating heavily distorted, fast chords and pulverizing lows, draw heavily from both his hardcore past and musicians such as Lemmy and Johnny Ramone.
 On his influences, Barlow stated that "...Johnny Ramone is my hero.
 I wanted to make that rhythmic chugging sound like he got playing guitar with the Ramones.
 And, I found that I got a bigger sound by strumming farther up the neck."

 Mascis's vocals are another distinctive feature of Dinosaur Jr.'s music.
 A characteristic of Mascis's vocal style is frequent use of vocal fry.
 He attributed his "whiny low-key drawl", the opposite of the hardcore punk "bark", to artists such as John Fogerty and Mick Jagger.
 His style also resembled Neil Young's, but Mascis disputed this and later commented: "That got annoying, being compared all the time."
 His drawl epitomized the band's slacker ethos and relaxed attitude; author Michael Azerrad said "even Mascis seemed removed from the feelings he was conveying in the music."